Biden rallies for Democrats, slams 'semi-fascism' in GOP

 Biden's political event, sponsored by the Democratic National Committee, comes as the president and members of his Cabinet are set to embark on what the White House has billed as the “Building a Better America Tour” to promote “the benefits of the President’s accomplishments and the Inflation Reduction Act to the American people and highlight the contrast with Congressional Republicans’ vision.”

+“Our critics say inflation," Biden said, dismissing GOP attacks that his policies resulted in inflation being at a 40-year high.
+"You mean the global inflation caused by the worldwide pandemic and Putin’s war in Ukraine?”

+In Maryland, Biden was joined by gubernatorial candidate Wes Moore and a host of other officials on the ballot.
+Moore, introducing Biden, said his Trump-backed rival “Dan Cox is not an opponent.
+He’s a threat.”

-Months ago, Democratic lawmakers facing tough reelection fights sought to make themselves scarce when Biden came to town, though White House aides said Biden was still an asset to them by elevating issues that resonate with voters and sharpening the distinction with Republicans.
+Months ago, Democratic lawmakers facing tough reelection fights sought to make themselves scarce when Biden came to town, though White House aides said Biden could still be an asset by elevating issues that resonate with voters and sharpening the distinction with Republicans.

 Now, allies see the fortunes beginning to change and the president as more of a direct asset to campaigns.